 Record 114-20-4* Playoff 9-3* Stat Total Comp 1,464 Att.
 2,626 % 55.8 Yard 23,584 TD 174 INT 135 Rat.
 86.6 GWD N/A Rush 882 TD 44

 He is widely considered the best quarterback of his era, winning four AAFC championships and three NFL championships, all with the Cleveland Browns.
 He was a three-time NFL MVP, and he won two MVP awards as a member of the AAFC.
 Graham was a seven-time All-Pro selection and a five-time Pro Bowler.
 He was the most prolific passer of his era, which is all the more impressive when you consider that he played in an option-based offense and never played the quarterback position until he reached the professional level.
 Graham held the highest career QB passer rating (86.6) until Joe Montana retired in 1994.
+He still hold the NFL record for passing yards per attempt (9.0).
 Thanks to his background as a collegiate running back, Graham rushed for 44 touchdowns during his 10-year professional career.
 He was inducted to the Pro Football hall of Fame in 1965.

 14. Troy Aikman, 1989-2000